dsarrut/syd-doc/command-line-tools.md

 # sydFind

-This is probably the most use tool.
+This is probably the most useful tool.
 Just give the name of the table to display the records in the table.
 For example:

 ```
 sydFind Image